Wonchan-Kim/Obsidian_CS/School/CMPT403/HW/ASGN4.md

 ```

 Then only allow packet with condition; IP source is subnet & IP destination is not in subnet and vice versa.

+---

 **(b)**
 Two notable attacks (alphabetized):

 1. **Ping of death**
    Ping of death uses ICMP Echo Request with manipulated fragmented packets.
 The IPv4 total length field (header + payload) has a maximum value of 65535.
-If fragments are constructed such that the reassembled packet would exceed 65535 bytes, some implementations historically overflowed buffers, causing crashes or other undefined behaviour.
+If fragments are constructed such that the reassembled packet would exceed 65535 bytes, overflowing buffers, causing crashes or other undefined behaviour.
 The packet below was identified as part of a ping-of-death sequence.
    ![[Pasted image 20251105190709.png]]

 2. **Smurf attack**
-   A Smurf attack: an attacker sends ICMP Echo Requests with a spoofed source IP (victim) and destination set to the network broadcast address.
-Hosts on the broadcast network reply to the spoofed source (victim), amplifying traffic toward the victim and potentially overwhelming it.
-The packets highlighted below shows typical Smurf-style traffic.
+   A Smurf attack: an attacker sends ICMP Echo Requests with a spoofed source IP and destination set to the network broadcast address.
+Hosts on the broadcast network reply to the victim, amplifying traffic toward the victim and potentially overwhelming it.
+The packets highlighted below shows the packets that should be dropped.
    ![[Pasted image 20251105125112.png]]

+---

 **(c)** SYN floods
 Using two data structures, conn_state and half_open, which each tracks TCP connection states and counting current half open connections per inter destination.